outragedpinkracoon/outragedpinkracoon.github.io/_posts/2022-06-07-how-to-rock-at-one-to-ones.md

 * [Actively listen](https://www.verywellmind.com/what-is-active-listening-3024343).
 Like really, really listen.
 Your line report should be talking 80% of the time, at least.
 Make sure you have no distractions like checking emails, Slack etc. None.
 Zero.
 * Avoid going into [advice mode](https://blackwells.co.uk/bookshop/product/9781989025758) and stay curious.
 * Use excellent questions, e.g. from The Coaching Habit and get good at asking the right question at the right time.
 Get to the nub of the real challenge for them and get them to a place of insight and clarity by asking questions and staying curious.

+This can be challenging, especially if you're not used to having to hold a space for someone.
+It can be beneficial to always leave 5 mins or more before a one-to-one to clear your mind and get grounded, so you have a better chance of being fully present.
+The same goes for after, to allow reflection and any note-taking.

 ### Agreeing Actions